 In this post, learn how to make sure your wooden pallets are safe to reuse before you start repurposing them!

-1. Check for an IPPC logo or label somewhere on the pallet itself
+1. Check for an IPPC stamp or label somewhere on the pallet itself

 For instance, an example code might look like this: US – 11187 – HT.

-Here is how to read the example IPPC code:
+Here is how to read the example IPPC stamp:

 - 2 letter country code.
 For instance, “US” means the pallet was constructed in the United States.